inventree/InvenTree/docs/docs/extend/plugins/ui.md

 To enable user interface plugins, the global setting `ENABLE_PLUGINS_INTERFACE` must be enabled, in the [plugin settings](../../settings/global.md#plugin-settings).

+## Plugin Context

+When rendering certain content in the user interface, the rendering functions are passed a `context` object which contains information about the current page being rendered.
+The type of the `context` object is defined in the `PluginContext` file:

+{{ includefile("src/frontend/src/components/plugins/PluginContext.tsx", title="Plugin Context", fmt="javascript") }}

 ## Custom Panels

 Many of the pages in the InvenTree web interface are built using a series of "panels" which are displayed on the page.
 Custom panels can be added to these pages, by implementing the `get_custom_panels` method: